 What techniques can be used to help the total toxic load?

-Techniques used by Dr Tawnya Ward include allergy assessment, tests for allergies, sensitivities, mold toxins / mycotoxins, heavy metal detoxification, sauna therapy, IV vitamin C, nutritional therapy, diet therapy, and environmental controls.
+Techniques used by Dr Tawnya Ward (ND) include allergy assessment, tests for allergies, sensitivities, mold toxins / mycotoxins, heavy metal detoxification, sauna therapy, IV vitamin C, nutritional therapy, diet therapy, and environmental controls.

 Environmental triggers can be: